alessandrostranieri/nn_semantic_segmentation/index.md

 ## Introduction

 In this project we deal with the problem of semantic segmentation.
 Our aim is to devise a semantic segmentation architecture in order to leverage multiple data-sets.
-Before we delve into the description of how the project was carried out, let's provide some context.
-In the the nest sub-sections we will give an overview of what is semantic segmentation, some of the current result and we provide a motivation for the project.
+Before describing how the project was carried out, let's provide some context.
+In the the next sub-sections we will give an overview of what is semantic segmentation, how it is used and the motivation for our project.

 The model, training and validation steps have been implemented using the [Keras](https://keras.io/) library.
 Other notable libraries include: